google/triage-party/README.md

 # Triage Party

+`NOTE: This is not an officially supported Google product`

 Triage Party is a tool for triaging incoming GitHub issues, built with the GitHub API.

-Triage Party was crafted based on our experience triaging issues for open-source projects, such as minikube, kaniko, and skaffold.
-The focus of the tool is to reduce customer response latency, while increasing engineer efficiency.
+It was crafted based on our experience working on open-source projects, such as minikube, kaniko, and skaffold.
+The focus of the tool is to reduce response latency, while increasing engineer efficiency.

-It is a simple stateless Go web application, optimized for Google Cloud Run deployments, but deployable anywhere.
+Triage Party is a stateless Go web application, optimized for Google Cloud Run deployments, but deployable anywhere.

 Configuration is via YAML.